apiobuild/docs/content/docs/apps/chopin/analyze-order/index.md

 #### Example

-1. If I'd like to see failed transactions, I could set up conditional formatting for the `event_type` column and make a rule that highlight cells if *text contains* "failed."
+1. If you'd like to see failed transactions, you could set up conditional formatting for the `event_type` column and make a rule that highlight cells if *text contains* "failed."

 {{< img src="gs-conformat-1.png" >}}

-2. If I want to see different shipping options in different colors, I could set up conditional formatting for the `order_shipping_option` column and make a rule for each options that change cell background if it text is exactly certain shipping options.
+2. If you want to see different shipping options in different colors, you could set up conditional formatting for the `order_shipping_option` column and make a rule for each options that change cell background if it text is exactly certain shipping options.

 {{< img src="gs-conformat-2.png" >}}